ItsKarma/aws-cli/README.md

 ## Output

 This GitHub action exposes stdout as an output named `result`.
-For example, in the following example, this step will provide an output variable at the path `steps.latest_lambda_version.outputs.result`:
+In the following example, this step will provide an output variable at the path `steps.latest_lambda_version.outputs.result`:

 ```yaml